 I went to the publisher of our newspaper and explained the purpose and he immediately cooperated.
 Not only did he give the Rally a front page color picture in Monday morning’s paper, but he called the head of the ABC-TV affiliate in Kansas City and suggested he call Good Morning America and get them out to cover it.
 They did and that was the birth of National Cancer Survivors Day.
 Having seen it on Good Morning America, numerous cities had the Rally the next year.
 Then Coping magazine joined with the national office of the American Cancer Society (ACS) to co-sponsored the event nationally.
 Later, the national office of the National Coalition for Cancer Survivorship (NCCS) took over co-sponsorship from ACS.
 In 1994, the non-profit National Cancer Survivors Day Foundation was formed to equally and fairly assist all cancer-related organizations wishing to hold a National Cancer Survivors Day (NCSD) celebration and to obtain national publicity for the event.
 Today, NCSD is the world’s largest cancer survivor event and is sponsored nationally by Coping magazine and philanthropic companies interested in bettering the quality of life for cancer survivors.
 Although the national offices of ACS and NCCS are no longer national sponsors, their local chapters remain highly active in hosting NCSD events.
 Anyone interested in starting an NCSD event in his or her community may call the NCSD Foundation at (615) 794-3006 and request a free NCSD Celebration Planning Kit.

 The Rally is an annual reality the first Sunday in June in hundreds of cities across the United States.
 A few cities celebrate it at some other time for a specific reason.
 In Palm Springs, California, the Rally is held in April because it is so hot in the desert in June and so many people have left town.
 Whenever it is held, its message is the same.
 In cities with a Richard & Annette Bloch Cancer Survivors Park, that is the site of the Rally.
-Hopefully, in the not too distant future, there will be a Richard & Annette Bloch Cancer Survivors Park in every major city in the US and Canada, but that is another story for another time.

 Everyone working on the Rally knows they are helping people who they will never know.
 They are giving unknown individuals the will to fight for their life.
 They are improving the quality of life for many.
 Whether you are a cancer patient or the supporter of a cancer patient, when you attend the Rally, not only will you enjoy yourself, but you will inspire others not yet diagnosed with cancer to fight the disease when they are diagnosed.
 You are truly performing a blessing.